decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 If the application defines that the first (or last) `n` messages will be scalars and everything else octet strings, it could just publish the `n` value as part of the Issuer's public parameters or again sign it as part of the `header` value.

-In any case, the privacy considerations described in (#privacy-considerations) MUST not be violated, for example, by using unique pre-processing rules or maps between message index and type.
+In any case, the privacy considerations described in (#privacy-considerations) MUST NOT be violated, for example, by using unique pre-processing rules or maps between message index and type.
 To validate the consistency of the message processing rules, the Prover could use mechanisms like the ones described in [@I-D.ietf-privacypass-key-consistency].

 ## Post-quantum Security and Everlasting Privacy